phoenixframework/phoenix/guides/request_lifecycle.md

   end
 end
 ```

 We'll save a discussion of `use HelloWeb, :controller` for the [Controllers Guide](controllers.html).
 For now, let's focus on the `index/2` action.

 All controller actions take two arguments.
 The first is `conn`, a struct which holds a ton of data about the request.
 The second is `params`, which are the request parameters.
 Here, we are not using `params`, and we avoid compiler warnings by adding the leading `_`.

 The core of this action is `render(conn, "index.html")`.
-This tells Phoenix to find a template called `index.html.eex` and render it.
-Phoenix will look for the template in a directory named after our controller, so `lib/hello_web/templates/hello`.
+It tells Phoenix to render "index.html".
+The modules responsible for rendering are views.
+By default, Phoenix views are named after the controller, so Phoenix is expecting a `HelloWeb.HelloView` to exist and handle "index.html" for us.

-> Note: Using an atom as the template name will also work here, `render(conn, :index)`, but the template will be chosen based off the Accept headers, e.g. `"index.html"` or `"index.json"`.
+> Note: Using an atom as the template name also works `render(conn, :index)`.
+In these cases, the template will be chosen based off the Accept headers, e.g. `"index.html"` or `"index.json"`.

-The modules responsible for rendering are views, and we'll make a new one of those next.

-### A New View
+### A new View

-Phoenix views have several important jobs.
-They render templates.
-They also act as a presentation layer for raw data from the controller, preparing it for use in a template.
-Functions which perform this transformation should go in a view.

-As an example, say we have a data structure which represents a user with a `first_name` field and a `last_name` field, and in a template, we want to show the user's full name.
-We could write code in the template to merge those fields into a full name, but the better approach is to write a function in the view to do it for us, then call that function in the template.
-The result is a cleaner and more legible template.

-In order to render any templates for our `HelloController`, we need a `HelloView`.
-The names are significant here - the first part of the names of the view and controller must match.
-Let's create an empty one for now, and leave a more detailed description of views for later.
+Phoenix views act as the presentation layer.
+For example, we expect the output of rendering "index.html" to be a complete HTML page.
+To make our lives easier, we often use templates for creating those HTML pages.

+Let's create a new view.
 Create `lib/hello_web/views/hello_view.ex` and make it look like this:

 ```elixir
 defmodule HelloWeb.HelloView do